Knee replacement surgeon London

 Osteoarthritis of the knee is a very common cause of knee pain, often bringing with it the feeling of the knee giving way and swelling.

-Whilst conservative treatment including painkillers, steroid or cartilage protein injections and physiotherapy can be helpful in the early stages, most people with osteoarthritis of the knee will eventually require knee replacement surgery.
+Whilst conservative treatment, including painkillers, steroid or cartilage protein injections and physiotherapy, can be helpful in the early stages, most people with osteoarthritis of the knee will eventually require knee replacement surgery.

-Depending on which part of the knee is worn will determine the types of symptoms an individual will feel, be that pain, locking, giving way or stiffness.
+Depending which part of the knee is worn will determine the types of symptoms an individual will feel, be that pain, locking, giving way or stiffness.

 What does knee replacement surgery involve?